LaserFR/LaserFR/README.md

    We need to measure the coordinates of the glasses' center and align the laser's center with these coordinates.
    We hope to further develop an automatic merging process in the future.

-3. The synthetic attackers named with the attackers' names and the current values will be saved in the 'data/synthetic_images' folder.
+3. The synthetic attackers named with the attackers' names and the current values will be saved in the `data/synthetic_images` folder.

 ### 3.4 Attack simulation

-1. Run 'src/face_recognition.py' to test the face recognition results with the synthetic attackers and the targets in the 'selected_data' folder from [3.1 Filters](#22-getting-started).
+1. Run `src/face_recognition.py` to test the face recognition results with the synthetic attackers and the targets in the `selected_data` folder from [3.1 Filters](#22-getting-started).

-2. The results will be saved in the 'results/impersonation_results.csv' file.
+2. The results will be saved in the `results/impersonation_results.csv` file.

    The results contain 4 columns, 'identity' is the targets identified, 'attacker' is the attacker's name, and 'laser setting' is the informed laser current range.

 ### 3.5 Other Tests

-1. Run 'tests/celebritie_recognition.py' to test the black-box attack against Amazon Recognition.
+1. Run `tests/celebritie_recognition.py` to test the black-box attack against Amazon Recognition.

    To run this test, you need to configure your Boto3 credentials on AWS.
 You can refer to the [official document](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
-The results will be saved in 'results/celeb_results.csv'.
+The results will be saved in `results/celeb_results.csv`.

-2. Run 'tests/continual_attack.py' to test the continual attack.
+2. Run `tests/continual_attack.py` to test the continual attack.

-3. Run 'tests/dodging.py' to test the dodging/DoS attack.
+3. Run `tests/dodging.py` to test the dodging/DoS attack.

 ## 4. Acknowledgment